 Challenge 1: Lack of quality training data

-Decision trees, recommendation engines, natural language processing, and other ML functions requires training.
+Decision trees, recommendation engines, natural language processing, and other ML methods requires training.
 This takes both data and time.

-Accommodating these requirements might sound simple, but can be incredibly demanding – depending on the sophistication of the algorithm that you’re training.
+Accommodating these requirements might sound simple, but can be incredibly demanding – depending on the complexity of the problem being considered.

 As well as a lack of training data, users can also ‘overfit’ their training data.
-A very common challenge, overfitting training data means that ML algorithms are trained with ‘noisy’ datasets, which will introduce unwanted bias while affecting its overall performance.
+A very common challenge, overfitting training data means that ML algorithms are trained too closely to a set of data, which will introduce unwanted bias while affecting its overall performance.

 Challenge 2: Incorrect training methods